EnHackathon/staging/_posts/2019-11-04-JacksonRiley.md

 ### Bug in re module

-Ben had found [Issue 23692](https://bugs.python.org/issue23692) on BPO, which looked interesting and like there hadn't been much progress made so far.
+Lewis had found [Issue 23692](https://bugs.python.org/issue23692) on BPO, which looked interesting and like there hadn't been much progress made so far.

 This bug concerned `re.match()` not matching certain patterns when it should, due to a feature designed to prevent infinite iterations for non-matching groups.
 This was causing inconsistent behaviour such as